October 28, 2018

 In the Westerosi legends of the Long Night, there's a man they called "the last hero."
 It's said that he went searching for the Children of the Forest... that he had a sword, a horse, a dog, and a dozen companions.

 In the legends from the far east, there's a hero from Asshai called Azor Ahai.
-It's said that he forged a legendary sword called Lightbringer, and to forge it, he plunged the hot blade into the living heart of his beloved wife.
+It's said that he forged a legendary sword called Lightbringer, and to quench it, he plunged the hot blade into the living heart of his beloved wife.